dmkaplan2000/knitrdata/README.md

 ```
 ````

 The contents of this chunk are the base64 encoding of a binary RDS file containing the data table above.
 The chunk header also includes an optional `md5sum` of the decoded chunk contents that is checked during processing to assure accuracy of the encoded data.
+Again, with appropriate options, essentially any type of binary data can be loaded with `data` chunks.

 One can also use GPG to encrypt the chunk contents so that only users with the decryption key can have access to the data: